ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 The landscape in front of Seth was swamp as far as Seth could see.

 This was the most alive, and vibrant, swamp that Seth had ever seen.
-In the water, he saw that there was algea growing with seaweed, along with all sorts of minnows and amphibous creatures.
+In fact, it was the only swamp Seth had ever seen.
+In the water he saw that there was algea growing with seaweed, along with all sorts of minnows and amphibous creatures.
 He saw frogs hopping on lilypads, and toads eating insects with their long tongues.
+On the ground he saw all sorts of leaves, with reptiles and birds walking and flying about.
+And in the trees he could see certain kinds of maginificent birds of prey each in their own nest.

 Out in the distance of the swamp, Seth was also able to make out something that looked to him like a small hut.